mendixlabs/carousel/README.md

 Displays images in a carousel.

 ## Features
+* Support different datasource:
     * Set static images in the Modeler
     * Retrieve images from the database via XPath
     * Retrieve images via a microflow
+* Image from mendix System.Images or from a URL
 * Navigate to the next or the previous image
 * Execute a microflow or open a page when an image is clicked
 * Swipe through the images on mobile devices